-Development of our HyperAcute product candidates, indoximod and any other product candidates will require substantial additional funds to conduct research, development and clinical trials necessary to bring such product candidates to market and to establish manufacturing, marketing and distribution capabilities.
+Development of our HyperAcute product candidates, indoximod, NLG-919 and any other product candidates will require substantial additional funds to conduct research, development and clinical trials necessary to bring such product candidates to market and to establish manufacturing, marketing and distribution capabilities.
 Our future capital requirements will depend on many factors, including, among others:

-- the scope, rate of progress, results and costs of our preclinical studies, clinical trials and other research and development activities; - · the scope, rate of progress and costs of our manufacturing development and commercial manufacturing activities; - the cost, timing and outcomes of regulatory proceedings (including FDA review of any BLA or NDA we file); - payments required with respect to development milestones we achieve under our in-licensing agreements; - the costs involved in preparing, filing, prosecuting, maintaining and enforcing patent claims; - the costs associated with commercializing our product candidates, if they receive regulatory approval; - the cost and timing of developing our ability to establish sales and marketing capabilities; - · competing technological efforts and market developments; - changes in our existing research relationships; - our ability to establish collaborative arrangements to the extent necessary;

-- revenues received from any existing or future products; and - payments received under any future strategic partnerships.
+- the scope, rate of progress, results and costs of our preclinical studies, clinical trials and other research and development activities; - · the scope, rate of progress and costs of our manufacturing development and commercial manufacturing activities; - · the cost, timing and outcomes of regulatory proceedings (including FDA review of any BLA or NDA we file); - · payments required with respect to development milestones we achieve under our in-licensing agreements; - the costs involved in preparing, filing, prosecuting, maintaining and enforcing patent claims; - the costs associated with commercializing our product candidates, if they receive regulatory approval; - the cost and timing of developing our ability to establish sales and marketing capabilities; - competing technological efforts and market developments; - · changes in our existing research relationships; - our ability to establish collaborative arrangements to the extent necessary; - revenues received from any existing or future products; and - payments received under any future strategic partnerships.

 We anticipate that we will continue to generate significant losses for the next several years as we incur expenses to complete our clinical trial programs for our product candidates, build commercial capabilities, develop our pipeline and expand our corporate infrastructure.
-We believe that our existing cash and cash equivalents and certificates of deposit, including the proceeds from our follow-on public offering that closed on February 4, 2013, will allow us to fund our operating plan through at least the end of 2014.
+We believe that our existing cash and cash equivalents and certificates of deposit, including the proceeds from our follow-on public offering that closed on February 4, 2013, and any anticipated proceeds from our ATM offering, if any, will allow us to fund our operating plan through the end of 2014, although not through commercialization and launch of revenue producing products.
 However, our operating plan may change as a result of factors currently unknown to us.